Sage/carbon/docs/tutorials/carbon-rails/hello-world.md

 Within the `return` block we are declaring what looks like HTML div tags but actually we are using [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) syntax.

-Lets leave our React Application as it is for now and try get something into our browser.
+Let's leave our React Application as it is for now and try to get something into our browser.
 The final thing we need to do is define the routes for our react component.

 Open up the `main.js` file and import the `User` component.
 We can add the component to the default route which matches the root path: